leegwae/discrete-mathematics/CH6. SET THEORY.md

-## 6.3 Disproofs and Algegraic Proofs
+## 6.3 Disproofs and Algebraic Proofs

 ### 6.3.1 Disproving an Alleged Set Property